shalomz69/shalomz69/README.md

-- 👀 Coding enthusiast in Java, Python, Scala and Tyepscript.
+- 👀 Coding enthusiast in Java, Python, Scala and Typescript.

 <!---
 shalomz69/shalomz69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.